trinhdhk/sgtbrms/README.md

 ```
 where X is a function in `brms`.

-All code is based on the implementation is R package `sgt` by Carter Davis.
+All code is based on the implementation in the R package `sgt` by Carter Davis.

 Trinh Dong, 2023.